barieom/job-os/status_report_2.md

 is fairly static at the moment because we have no data.
 But once we can dynamically add and remove job records, it will quickly become a useful tool.
 We will build a Mongo database, connect it to our project, and write the code necessary to let users interact with Job-bos.
+Having stored data, the map page will be able to have markers of available jobs that include its rating and link to reviews.